Trees - Identification

 NATIVE & CULTIVATED CONIFERS OF NORTHEASTERN NORTH AMERICA

 Edward A. Cope.
-A useful manual that provides for easy identification, covering roughly eastern Canada and the northeastern quarter of the U.S..
+A useful manual that provides for easy identification, covering roughly eastern Canada and the northeastern quarter of the United States (from ME south to the southern border of PA, west to KS and north to ND).
 Includes 27 genera and 130 species.
-Cultivated species include the majority of conifers found in Europe & western United States.
-6 x 9, 224p, illus., 1986.
+Because it includes so many cultivated species, the book treats the majority of conifers found in western United States and Europe.
+A thorough, easy-to-use guide that will appeal to both the amateur naturalist as well as the professional botanist.
+6 x 9, 224p, b&w illustrations, 1986.

 Return to Categories Page